 According to the latest estimate by eMarketer, a quarter of India's population will use smartphones.
 Here are a few points from the report published in 2018.

-Voice Assistants will help those 'Next Billion Users' in India coming on the internet for the first time to use your app.
-These NBUs are present in India 2.
-Non-metros (India 2) are catching up with metros (India 1) when it comes to internet usage.
-The three critical pillars enable this transition - voice, vernacular, and video.
+Voice Assistants will help the 'Next Billion Users' or as we like to call them NBUs coming online for the first time to use apps.
+These NBUs are primarily present in India 2 and are catching up with metros (India 1) when it comes to internet usage.
+The three critical pillars enabling this transition are voice, vernacular, and video.

 Google's year in search report highlights the importance of targeting these NBUs.
 Advancements in speech recognition have enabled a better understanding of Vernacular Indian languages.
 Leveraging Voice will help NBU who are not familiar with a smartphone to interact with the app intuitively.
 70% of the users are bypassing laptops and desktops and directly using smartphones.
 (Data from Google Insights).